 Hybrid smartwatch -fusion of a traditional mechanical watch with a smartwatch is the way forward.
 A hybrid smartwatch offers the basic features of a smartwatch, equipped with Bluetooth connectivity but resembles a normal watch with some added features like that of a calorie tracker and heart rate tracker.

-With tech giants hugely investing in R&D facilities to constantly develop new and highly customised devices in the smartwatch industry in order to remain relevant in the market, the smartwatch industry is expected to constantly flourish.
+With tech giants hugely investing in R&D facilities to constantly develop new and highly customized devices in the smartwatch industry to remain relevant in the market, the smartwatch industry is expected to constantly flourish.
 For instance, Apple provides innovative features like shock-proof and water resistance capabilities in their new Apple watch series thus attracting great public interest into their products.

-New companies are focusing on design and development of new and highly advanced smartwatches.
+New companies are focusing on the design and development of new and highly advanced smartwatches.
 The new products are now equipped with powerful speakers, HD cameras, GPS tracker, Good storage capacity, voice control, thermometers among others.
-Many of them also feature high-end software that allow a seamless wireless and touch less feature, high-end connectivity, digital mapping and personal organiser.
+Many of them also feature high-end software that allows a seamless wireless and touchless feature, high-end connectivity, digital mapping and personal organizer.

 Apple continued to dominate the smartwatch market both in volume and value.
-Apple captured a record half of the market in terms of revenue due to strong demand for the Apple Watch S5 models.
-In terms of shipment volumes, Apple Watch grew 22% globally with Europe and North America being the fastest growing markets in the first half of 2020.
+Apple captured a record half of the market in terms of revenue due to strong demand for the Apple Watch S6 models.
+In terms of shipment volumes, Apple Watch grew XX% globally with Europe and North America being the fastest-growing markets in the first half of 2021.